 This course has been accredited by the Chartered Institute of Procurement and Supply (CIPS).
 This means that once you have three or more years' experience in purchasing and supply management, you will become a full member of the Institute and be able to use the letters MCIPS after your name.

 Being a member of the Institute will provide you with great opportunities and gives you access to a huge resource relating to supply chain and logistics issues.

 You will gain the practical skills as well as in-depth knowledge of the theory and practice to make an immediate and effective contribution in a logistics-related role.
 In addition to developing a solid understanding of global business from a strategic and operational perspective; you will cultivate a critical understanding of the external influences (e.g. political, economic, environmental, technical) which influence the roles of, and interrelationships between, supply chain partners and other stakeholders.

-The programme is delivered on a full-time basis over one year, starting in September.
+This course is delivered on a full-time basis over one year.
 You will be expected to attend scheduled sessions throughout the day (although not necessarily all day) between Monday and Friday.

 In the first semester, you will develop a broad understanding of management concepts, theories and ideas, such as how to manage organisations and supply chains.
 This provides you with a solid foundation from both strategic and operational perspectives.